 Escorted Tours of Spain by Train

 For extended rail tours of Spain take a look at the Great Rail Journeys website.
 They offer extensive rail tours of Spain, Europe and the rest of the world.
-Some quite fantastic options on there for rail enthusiasts.
+There are some quite fantastic options on there for rail enthusiasts.
+Anthony Lambert is one of our newsletter subscribers and a member of the British Guild of Travel Writers.
+He recently published this excellent article describing his tour of Andalucia on the luxury Al Andalus hotel train.

 What do you Think About the Train in Spain?